 - 2.8 Upon registration, Research Students, including but not limited to CASE studentships (Collaborative Awards in Science and Engineering) or Research Students in any other industry-related scheme, are asked to assign Research IP generated during the course of their studentship to the OU, except where the Research Student is bound by an intellectual property agreement with a third party.
-Ownership of Research IP created by self-funded Research Students is negotiated prior to being accepted to undertake a research degree at the OU. - 2.9 Copyright in scholarly work such as journal articles, personal notes (excluding Research /laboratory notebooks), theses, dissertations and books is owned by the Research Student. - 2.10 Research IP created by Research Students purely in a personal capacity without use of the OU's facilities or resources is owned by the Research Student. - 2.11 Intellectual Property created by undergraduates, Taught Masters Students and self-funded Research Students who choose not to assign their Research IP to the OU is the property of the student.
+Ownership of Research IP created by self-funded Research Students is negotiated prior to being accepted to undertake a research degree at the OU. - 2.9 Research IP created by Research Students purely in a personal capacity without use of the OU's facilities or resources (including supervisor input) is owned by the Research Student. - 2.10 Intellectual Property created by undergraduates, Taught Masters Students and self-funded Research Students who choose not to assign their Research IP to the OU is the property of the student.
 However, the OU is prepared to discuss the potential assignment of such IP to the OU so that it can be exploited for the benefit of all concerned.
-These students will benefit from the same share of cumulative net IP income as set out in Section 5 if the IP is commercialised.
-This does not apply to Taught Masters Students and Research Students in receipt of a fee waiver.
+These students will benefit from the same share of cumulative net IP income as set out in Section 5 if the IP is commercialised. - 2.11 Research IP generated by Taught Masters Students and Research Students in receipt of a fee waiver will be owned by the OU. - 2.12 Copyright in scholarly work such as journal articles, personal notes (excluding research/laboratory notebooks), theses, dissertations and books is owned by the Research Student.